-- A45.
-The auditor needs to refuse to accept an engagement to review a financial report if the auditor's preliminary knowledge of the engagement circumstances indicates that the auditor would be unable to complete the review because there will be a limitation on the scope of the auditor's review imposed by management of the entity.
-(Ref: Para.
-44) - A46.
+- A49.
 If, after accepting the engagement, management imposes a limitation on the scope of the review, the auditor needs to request the removal of that limitation.
 If management refuses to do so, the auditor is unable to complete the review and express a conclusion.
 In such cases, the auditor needs to communicate, in writing, to the appropriate level of management and those charged with governance, the reason(s) why the review cannot be completed.
 Nevertheless, if a matter comes to the auditor's attention that causes the auditor to believe that a material adjustment to the financial report is necessary for it to be prepared, in all material respects, in accordance with the applicable financial reporting framework, under paragraphs 27, 28 and 30, the auditor needs to communicate such matters to the appropriate level of management and, where appropriate, those charged with governance.
 (Ref: Para.
-45) - A47.
+44) - A50.
 The auditor needs to consider the legal and regulatory requirements, including whether there is a legal requirement for the auditor to issue a report.
 If there is such a requirement, the auditor needs to disclaim a conclusion and provide in the auditor's review report the reason why the review cannot be completed.
 However, if a matter comes to the auditor's attention that causes the auditor to believe that a material adjustment to the financial report is necessary for it to be prepared, in all material respects, in accordance with the applicable financial reporting framework the auditor needs to communicate such a matter in the report.
 (Ref: Para.
-46)
+45)